Promoting Student Health

 Please note that these screenings are to help pick up on vision or hearing deficits which could affect your child’s learning and are in no way diagnostic.
 School screenings should never take the place of a comprehensive exam by a licensed specialist.

 Under normal circumstances prescribed and over the counter medication should be dispensed before and/or after school hours under supervision of the parent or guardian.
-If a student must receive prescribed or over-the-counter oral or topical medication, eye drops, ear drops or nasal spray from an authorized staff member, the parent must submit a written authorization (Form 157) which includes a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.
+If a student must receive prescribed or over-the-counter oral or topical medication, eye drops, ear drops or nasal spray at school, the parent must submit a written authorization (Form 157) which includes a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.

 In addition, due to the potential of allergic reaction, over dose, spread of infections/other diseases, choking hazard, or exposure to hazardous chemicals; cough drops/throat lozenges that contain medication and bug sprays/repellents require individualized physician’s orders with parent signature (Form 157).